-The TOE provides the following functions:
+Altogether, the TOE provides the following functions:

-- to import Signature Creation Data (SCD) and, optionally, the correspondent Signature Verification Data (SVD), - to, optionally, receive and store certificate info, - to switch the TOE from a non-operational state to an operational state, and - if in an operational state, to create digital signatures for data with the following steps: - select a set of SCD if multiple sets are present in the SSCD, - authenticate the signatory and determine its intent to sign, - receive data to be signed or a unique representation thereof (DTBS/R), - apply an appropriate cryptographic signature creation function using the selected SCD to the DTBS/R.
+- to import Signature Creation Data (SCD) and, optionally, the correspondent Signature Verification Data (SVD), - to, optionally, receive and store certificate info, - to switch the TOE from a non-operational state to an operational state, and - if in an operational state, to create electronic signatures for data with the following steps: - select a set of SCD if multiple sets are present in the SSCD, - authenticate the signatory and determine its intent to sign, - receive data to be signed or a unique representation thereof (DTBS/R) through a trusted channel with the Signature Creation Application (SCA), apply an appropriate cryptographic signature creation function using the selected SCD to the DTBS/R.

-The TOE may implement its function for digital signature creation to conform to the specifications in ETSI TS 101 733 (CAdES) [9], ETSI TS 101 903 (XAdES) [10] and ETSI 102 778 (PAdES) [11].
+The TOE may implement its function for electronic signature creation to conform to the specifications in ETSI TS 101 733 (CAdES) [9], ETSI TS 101 903 (XAdES) [10] and ETSI 102 778 (PAdES) [11].